-Are you considering selling your home in the months to come?
+Are you considering selling your home soon?
 Before you place it on the market, or even meet with a real-estate agent, it’s never too early to start thinking about how potential buyers will see your home.
 There’s no way to make up for a bad first impression.
 How your home looks from the outside will set the tone for how buyers evaluate its inside.
 That’s why improving your home’s curb appeal should be top on your to-do list if you’re looking to sell your home anytime soon.

 Your home’s exterior reflects how well-maintained the rest of the house is.
 If the outside is a mess, it signifies to the viewer that the interior is a mess as well.
 When you’re trying to sell your house, you need to be sure the exterior sends the right message to potential buyers.
 A nice-looking home is more likely to entice buyers to pay the full asking price, or even offer more than asking price.
 And even if you’re not trying to sell your property, taking time to improve your home’s curb appeal makes it look so much better!

 As a homeowner, it can be hard to look at your home objectively to see where any potential problems are.
 But you need to take a step back and do this, or have friends and neighbors help you.
 Stop thinking of it as your home.
 Instead, start looking it as a commodity that you are looking to sell for the highest amount possible.

 Your first job is to figure out what needs improving.
 Once you’ve identified areas for improvement, you can make a plan.
 Next time you drive or walk up to your house, take an objective look at it and think about the following things:

 - What’s your first impression of the house from the outside?

 - What is the best feature of the front of your house and garden, yard, or driveway?